 Mount Bourgeau is easily accessible from Banff, and it makes it one of the busier hikes in Banff National Park.
 The good news is the limited parking lot does keep numbers down, so if you get a parking spot, you’ll still have an enjoyable time.
 We passed many groups enjoying this hike.
 However, most stopped at the lakes.

 Only one other pair summited Mount Bourgeau with us.
 So if you keep going and push for the summit, it’s unlikely you’ll find others around.

 Wildlife Awareness on Mount Bourgeau

-If you’re on any hikes in the Canadian Rockies you should practice proper wildlife awareness.
-In the region, there are frequent sightings of black bears, grizzly bears, moose, coyotes, and cougars.
-They all a potential threat to humans and we should reduce our impact on their natural lives.
+If you’re on any hikes in the Canadian Rockies, you should practice proper wildlife awareness.
+There are frequent sightings of black bears, grizzly bears, moose, coyotes, and cougars in the region.
+They are all a potential threat to humans, and we should reduce our impact on their natural lives.

 What to Wear On a Hike?